batuhanfaik/TrainTrack/README.md

 ## About the Project

-[TrainTrack](https://github.com/batuhanfaik/TrainTrack/) is a [Telegram](https://telegram.org/) bot that helps you track, visualize and control your neural network training process on various platforms using [Telegram Bot
-API](https://github.com/python-telegram-bot/python-telegram-bot).
-It is developed for [PyTorch](https://pytorch.org/) framework.
+[TrainTrack](https://github.com/batuhanfaik/TrainTrack/) is a [Telegram](https://telegram.org/) bot that helps you track, visualize and control your neural network training process on various platforms using [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) wrapper for Telegram Bot API.
+TrainTrack is developed for [PyTorch](https://pytorch.org/) framework but can be used with TensorFlow and Keras as well.

 Origin of the bot and it's implementation on TenserFlow, Keras can be found on [@eyalzk](https://eyalzk.github.io/)'s [GitHub repo](https://github.com/eyalzk/telegrad).

-An example implementation of the bot on [PyTorch MNIST example](https://github.com/pytorch/examples/tree/master/mnist) can be found in the source files.
+An example implementation of the bot on [PyTorch MNIST example](https://github.com/pytorch/examples/tree/master/mnist) is in the source files under the filename `pytorch_mnist_example.py`.
 Read the source code thoroughly for better understanding its implementation on your neural network trainer.
-The code is well commented and points out each line of code you should implement in order for TrainTrack to function properly.
+The example is well commented and points out each line of code you should implement in order for TrainTrack to function properly.

 <p align="center">
   <a href="https://github.com/batuhanfaik/TrainTrack">